mwlon/pcodec/README.md

 to `i32`.
 Timestamp support may come soon in the future.

-For natural data, it typically shrinks data to 25-40% smaller than ones produced by `gzip -9`, compresses much faster, and decompresses equally quickly.
+For natural data, it typically shrinks data to 25-40% smaller than what `gzip -9` produces, compresses much faster, and decompresses equally quickly.

 The intended use case for this algorithm is compressing columnar